 If you only need a little bit of spending cash, you can drive just a few hours here and there.

-If you’re looking for a full-time job, you can make up to $35/hour driving as many hours as you choose.
+If you’re looking for a full-time job, you can make money driving as many hours as you choose.

-You can also qualify for a slew of bonuses and additional monetary perks of which only drivers for Lyft can take advantage.
+You can also qualify for a slew of bonuses and additional monetary perks that only drivers for Lyft can take advantage of.

 We’ll discuss all of them in detail.

-You’ll qualify for a new driver bonus of up to $2,000 when you complete the ride requirements in a certain timeframe for some markets.
+You’ll qualify for a new driver payout of up to $1,000 when you complete the ride requirements in a certain timeframe for some markets.

 Bonus amounts are determined by the location of the applying driver.
 We created a bonus chart below to find out how much you would get.

 Another great way to start making money as a driver is to drive for Uber.

 Lyft Driver Application Process